informalsystems/hermes/guide/src/tutorials/local-chains/add-a-new-relay-path.md

 Before going over the next sections, please ensure the commands above are executed.

+---

-### Next Steps
+## Next Steps

-The following sections describe the commands how to relay packets between two chains.
+The [following section](./start-relaying.md) describe the commands how to relay packets over the relay path you just created.